gems-iberia/st-power-market-challenge/README.md

 The goal of this coding challenge is to provide the applicant some insight into the business we're in and as such provide the applicant an indication about the challenges she/he will be confronted with.

 Time is scarce, we know.
-Therefore we ask you not to spend limited time on this challenge.
+Therefore we ask you not to spend more than 4 hours on this challenge. .
 We know it is not possible to deliver a finished implementation of the challenge in only four hours.
 Even though your submission will not be complete, it will provide us plenty of information and topics to discuss later on during the talks.

 This coding-challenge is part of a formal process and is used in collaboration with the recruiting companies we work with.
 Submitting a pull-request will not automatically trigger the recruitement process.
 ## Who are we